 The Swiss team and their solar house, the NeighborHub, won the prestigious Solar Decathlon 2017 competition in the Unites States.
 The Swiss Living Challenge and its multidisciplinary team – 4 schools, 250 students, 150 supervisors from the professional and academic sectors, and close to 50 sponsors – culminated with the highest award.
 This unique experience is not only an important victory, but also an unforgettable and educational human adventure.

-The workshop “Space design & retail design” offers an immersion in the ritual universe of the art of Japanese tea.
+The studio “Space design & retail design” offers an immersion in the ritual universe of the art of Japanese tea.
 The sensory aspect assumes great importance here, through taste, touch and smell, but also through vision and hearing.
 How can we exalt all senses, multiply them and transcend them?
 How to create a polysensory interactivity and a new tasting gesture?
 The idea is to rediscover tea in an innovative and astonishing way.

 In order to continue the research developed during the last inaugural week, this workshop aims to finalize the construction of a micro speakeasy of 20m2 at the back of a fridge door located at the restaurant Bleu-nuit in Geneva.